marc-jones/phd_thesis/content/03_winter/02_global.md

 The first observation that stands out is the baseline similarity in expression values between samples.
 The lowest correlation coefficient observed is 0.4, which is found between the day 43 and day 83 samples within the Tapidor leaf (Figure \ref{figure:3xx:corrleaf}).
 That there is this basal level of correlation between the samples suggests that many genes are regulated similarly in both varieties.
-Calculating correlation values between tissues results in coefficients that are much lower, with a mean of TODO, suggesting that the basal level of correlation observed between varieties is a consequence of tissue specific gene expression.
+Calculating correlation values between tissues results in coefficients that are much lower, with means of 0.35 (Westar) and 0.31 (Tapidor), suggesting that the basal level of correlation observed between varieties is a consequence of tissue specific gene expression.

 ![**Pearson correlation coefficients between leafsamples.** Coefficients were calculated between the transcriptomes of all leaf samples, with Westar-Westar (**a**), Westar-Tapidor (**b**), and Tapidor-Tapidor (**c**) comparisons scaled individually.
 Coefficients between like samples (diagonal lines in **a** and **c**) have been removed for clarity.
 The higher the coefficient value, the more similar two samples are.
 The additional time point in Tapidor results in the rectangular Westar-Tapidor comparison heatmap.](figuredirectory/leaf_correlation.pdf){#figure:3xx:corrleaf}